staten-island-tech/object-oriented-adventures-luna/readme.md

 2: Male

-    The name will be "elisa"
+    The name will be "Igor"
     Rarity: ****
     Weapon: Gun
     Type: Abundance